cynthiahuallanca/Portfolio/APP (scrape, flask and more)/Instructions/README.md

 ### Mars Weather

-* Visit the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
-Save the tweet text for the weather report as a variable called `mars_weather`.
+* Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en).
+Scraping the latest Mars weather tweet from the pagenad saving the tweet text for the weather report as `mars_weather`.

 ```python
 # Example: